dudublad/ECE496/README.md

 This library is required to output sound out of QT

+### File structure

+Audio files must go in the `audio_files` directory.
+Please name auto generated audio files with the following format `gen_<file name>.wav`.
+These files will get ignored by git.

 ### Building Error FAQ

 must have VS2019 installed for compiler